sid-newby/skrimpt/README.md

 ## 🍤Notes

 * This tool is optimized for use on a Mac M1 computer.
+Will work on them non-metals too, likely outputting slower skrimpts.
+* Some sample mp4s are included as an appetizer.
 * The conversion process uses the VP9 codec for video and Opus codec for audio, which provides a good balance between quality and file size.
 * Three compression options are available: Low, Medium (recommended), and another option, we’ll call 🍤.
 These options affect the conversion speed and output file size.
 * Get yo skrimp, gurl! 🍤🍤🍤🍤🍤🍤🍤🍤🍤🍤🍤🍤🍤🍤🍤🍤🍤🍤🍤🍤🍤🍤🍤🍤🍤🍤🍤🍤🍤